rendall/icebreakers/QUESTIONS.md

   * What movie do you wish you could watch again for the first time?
   * What person from history would you add to Mount Rushmore?
   * What reality show would you want to be on?
-  * What season would you be?
   * What size shoes do you wear?
   * What superpower would you most want?
   * What vegetable is best with cheese?
   * What was the first team you were part of?
   * What was the last thing you ate?
-  * What was the worst job you ever had?
   * What was the worst style or fashion trend you ever embraced?
   * What was your favorite class in school?
   * What was your favorite show as a kid?